 Chase Sapphire Preferred

-The Chase Sapphire Preferred earns 2 points per dollar on travel, and the lower annual fee and higher welcome bonus make it a more appealing card than the Chase Sapphire Reserve.
+The Chase Sapphire Preferred earns 2 or 5 points per dollar on travel, and the lower annual fee and higher welcome bonus make it a more appealing card than the Chase Sapphire Reserve.

 - Currency earned: Chase Ultimate Rewards